Britain mourns victims of Grenfell fire tragedy - Journal du Cameroun

 Among the attendees were former tower residents Marcio and Andreia Gomes, whose son was stillborn hours after the fire, and local firefighters who responded that night.

-On a row of tables stretching at least 50 metres down the road, more than 100 community members shared a meal of Mediterranean food — dubbed an iftar for Muslim residents breaking their fasts during Ramadan.
+On a row of tables in the street, more than 100 community members shared a meal of Mediterranean food — dubbed an iftar for Muslim residents breaking their fasts during Ramadan.

 The crowd cheered wildly when a London Underground train passing on tracks above stopped and sounded its horn, before the driver emerged from his cabin to unfurl a green flag.